Out of this world: Shepard put golf on moon 50 years ago

 That also would be a conventional 6-iron while wearing golf shoes and a sweater vest.

 What stands out all these years later is Shepard even thinking about taking a golf club to the moon and back.
 The inspiration came from Bob Hope, who carried a golf club just about everywhere he went.
-That included a trip to NASA headquarters in Houston a year before the Apollo 14 mission.
+That included a trip to Manned Spacecraft Center in Houston a year before the Apollo 14 mission.

 According to USGA historian Michael Trostel, that's what made Shepard realize a golf shot would be the ideal illustration of the moon's gravitational pull.
 To build a club, he found the right person in Harden at River Oaks.